Celtic68/grbUniformOrdering/WeeklyReflection.md

 quick as I was able to use the sign up page as a model - it just needs the user data now to pre-populate the fields which will be sent by a servlet.
 Next up is the Add player jsp... and it is now set to go, too.
 I also updated the sql generation files to create the age group table.

+### Week 7 – 10/14/19 through 10/20/19
+#### Tasks Completed:

+I started a new internship this week, so my work on the project took a hit for the first part of this week.
+I still need to get the user signup servlet working.
+After that, the focus will be on getting the login functionality up and running and get the project pushed to AWS for the first time.